AdobeDocs/primetime.nl-NL/help/programming/tvsdk-1.4-for-ios/ad-insertion/c-psdk-ios-1.4-ad-insertion-about.md

       >}
       >```

-   1. Registreer de uitgebreide opportuniteitsoplosser op de `PTDefaultMediaPlayerClientFactory` instantie.
+   1. Registreer de verlengde opportuniteitsoplosser op de `PTDefaultMediaPlayerClientFactory` -instantie.

       ```
       // self.player is the PTMediaPlayer instance created for content and ad playback